ReachPW/ReachPW_Public/docs/manual/rules.md

 * Zero tolerance policy for racism, homophobic or extreme vulgarities.

 * If you find an exploit or bug, please let us know.
-We will give in-game rewards and incentives for bug finding and reporting.

 * Fariness: The DM/Dev team will NEVER receive any in-game advantages.
 Nor will DM/Dev team give out any rewards or perks to friends.